brimdata/super/book/src/intro.md

 TODO: WRITE THIS SECTION

+TODO: motivate with wrangling use case (need other systems generally or JSON columns) then why not use the same for analytics as wrangling?

 SuperDB is a new analytics database that unifies structured and semi-structured data into a superset of these disparate data models called super-structured data.
 This makes dealing with modern eclectic data easier because relational data and JSON data